 ToneDen’s FanLink smart links are free to use but will have ToneDen branding on the landing pages and campaign.
 You need to upgrade to the Basic plan at $50 USD per user per month to remove the ToneDen branding.

-The best ToneDen alternative for any artist or producer looking to find success on Spotify is to build a fully customizable WordPress website and to run ads directly with the Facebook Advertising platform.
+The best ToneDen alternative for any artist or producer looking to find success on Spotify is to select a music link tool and to run ads directly with the Facebook Advertising platform all by themselves.

 - Automate the Facebook Ads platform